pippim/pippim.github.io/programs/mserve.md

 The first three Artists are "collapsed" which is indicated by the “▶” chevron (A.K.A. "right triangle).
 When you click the “▶” chevron the Artist is opened and the “▼” chevron is displayed to indicate the Artist is opened.
 The same chevrons and used for Albums.
+As songs are automatically played by **mserve**, the Album Name and Artist Name are expanded and collapsed and the green bar highlighted.

 Songs have a checkbox which are clicked to include or exclude in playlists.